doronl07/888-DevOps-HS/README.md

 - Please write a script to monitor the notepad process.
 - The script will create a CSV file with 2 headers, "Date" & "Message".
 - Checks if the process for notepad is running.
-  - Process is running - Write the current hour, minute & second into the csv file. and the message "Notepad is running".
+  - Process is running - Write the current hour, minute & second into the csv file, and the message "Notepad is running".
   - Process is not running - Start the notepad process (only if we are not under maintenance mode), write the current hour, minute & second into the csv file and the message "Notepad was started".